This post was last updated on June 29, 2021.

-Right now, there’s a lot of information about COVID-19 in the news, online, and on TV.
-What and who do we trust?
+There’s a lot of information about COVID-19 in the news, online, and on TV.
+But what and who do we trust?
 Our team at SCI BC has compiled a comprehensive list of trusted sources to help you stay informed.

 Don’t miss our Ask an Expert: COVID-19 video playlist and read on for answers to the most frequently asked questions specific to spinal cord injury or related physical disabilities and COVID-19.